654a/Fix_My_Code_Challenge/0x00-challenge/README.md

-You have a captain's log due before 2022-12-11 (in about 22 hours)!
+u have a captain's log due before 2022-12-11 (in about 22 hours)!
 Log it now!
 0x00.
 Fix my code
 Debugging
  By: Guillaume